-Slip and fall Personal Injury accidents cover a whole range of hazards that can occur on poorly maintained property.
+Slip and fall Slip and Fall Personal Injury accidents cover a whole range of hazards that can occur on a poorly maintained property.
 Whether ice or water makes a floor slippery, poor structural integrity makes a staircase rickety, or exposed wires cause electrical shock, any ensuing injury can be traced back to negligent property maintenance.
 It is always good to contact a Chicago slip and fall lawyer.
 If you or a loved one is injured in a slip and fall accident make sure you,

 If possible, take a picture of the area in which the slip and fall occurred.
 If your case is taken to court, the property owner will most likely claim that the ice is a “natural accumulation” of snow.
 This is a strategic use of terminology.
 By claiming the area is a “natural accumulation” of snow, they are absolving themselves from blame.
 If there is any evidence of “unnatural accumulation” of snow (shoveled mounds of snow blocking views, unplowed snow after several days of accumulation, ice from drainage pipes, etc.) then it is imperative you take a picture to use in court.*

 The statute of limitations for an adult slip and fall accident is 2 years after the accident.
 For a child, the statute of limitations is 2 years after the child turns 18.
 BUT DON’T WAIT.
 Call our Chicago slip and fall lawyers today at 888-841-4878 to receive your rightful compensation.